roadrunner-server/docs/kv/overview-kv.md

 {% endcode %}

 {% hint style="warning" %}
-Do not store security keys in a control versioning system (like GIT)!
+Do not store security keys in a version control system (like Git)!
 {% endhint %}

 After generating the keypair, you can use it to encrypt and decrypt the data.